ryandeussing/jimhopper/_child-abuse/consequences-of-abuse.md

 * The effects of unwanted or abusive childhood experiences, and what determines such effects, can be very complex.
 * It can be helpful to learn about how such experiences can – depending on a variety of other factors – affect various aspects of children's and adult's lives.
 * You don’t have to figure everything out, which may not even be possible, especially in the short term.
-* It’s helpful keep in mind the “big picture” and avoid over-simplifying things too much.
+* It’s helpful keep in mind the 'big picture' and avoid over-simplifying things too much.

 ## Abusive or Harmful Childhood Experiences and Being Human